 People cannot get heartworms from their pets.
 Heartworms are only transmitted by the bite of an infected mosquito.
 In rare cases, people can get heartworms after being bitten by an infected mosquito.
-But because people are not a natural host for heartworms, the larvae usually migrate to the heart and lung arteries and die before they become adult worms.
+But because people are not a natural host for heartworms, the larvae usually migrate to the arteries of the heart and lungs and die before they become adult worms.

 How Can I Get More Information on Heartworm Disease?